AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/05-output_files.md

 | NODU | Number of Dispatched Units [^13] |
 | Profit | Net profit of the cluster in euros ((MRG.
 PRICE - marginal cost of the cluster) * production of the cluster)  |

+Note: The net profit is computed on full precision values for MRG.
+PRICE.
+The user may obtain slightly different results applying the given formula because MRG.
+PRICE values are rounded to 10^-2.

 ## Economy and Adequacy, interconnection results [^14]
 **10** files resulting from the combination of the following attributes: